quora/pyanalyze/docs/type_evaluation.md

 with simpler, more readable code.
 They solve a number of
 problems:

+- Type evaluation functions provide ways to implement several type system features that have been previously requested, including:
+  - Marking a function, parameter, or parameter type as deprecated.
+  - Accepting `Sequence[str]` but not `str`.
+  - Checking whether two generic arguments are overlapping
 - Error messages involving overloads are often hard to read.
   Type evaluation functions enable the author of a function to provide custom error messages that clearly point out